 It is always a bad idea to use a user-controlled input in dangerous sources such as

 eval.
 99% of the time, it is an indication of bad or lazy programming practice, so simply don't do it instead of trying to sanitize the input later.

 Finally, to fix the problem in our initial code example, instead of trying to encode the output correctly, which is a hassle and can easily go wrong, we would simply use

 element.textContent to write in some content like this:

 document.getElementById("contentholder").textContent = document.baseURI;

-It does the same thing but this time it is not vulnerable to DOM based cross-site scripting vulnerabilities.
+This example does the same thing, but this time it is not vulnerable to DOM-based cross-site scripting vulnerabilities.